 The Real Deal Between Your Skin and Your Diet

 To put things into perspective, healthy skin can only be achieved when you take care of your body properly.
+You need to look after your liver because if this starts to fail then you could get decolorization of the skin and eyes.
+Not only that but it can cause serious health complications.
+Your skin is a very good indicator for when things inside the body start to go wrong, so check over it and keep yourself on a healthy diet, so your vital organs are getting the nourishment they need.
 Skin breakouts can occur when the oil glands in your skin become blocked and then trapped under piles of debris.
 Eventually, opportunistic bacteria living on the surface of your skin infect it and inflammation begins.
 At this point, you’ll see more puffiness and reddening on your skin’s surface.

 Now, if you are not completely sure which particular type of food is causing your breakouts, it is probably best to keep a food journal.
 Keep a list of all the food that you have consumed during the day.
 Whenever you get breakouts, backtrack to a couple of days to identify the culprit.
 Of course, you also need to take into consideration other factors such as your period and stress – which can also cause breakouts.